gorilaaak/THM-Network-Security-Challenge/README.md

-# Complete walkthrough for the TryHackMe NetSect module challenge :pager:
+# Walkthrough for the TryHackMe NetSec module challenge

 ## What is the highest port number being open less than 10,000?